Out of Pocket Medical Expenses

-If you are out of pocket for medical expenses for you and your dependants in the 2013 financial year, you may be entitled to claim a tax offset.
-To determine the out of pocket amount you must deduct from the total of the eligible expenses any amounts reimbursed to you.
+If you are out of pocket for medical expenses for you and your dependants in the 2014 financial year, you may be entitled to claim a tax offset.
+To determine the out of pocket amount you must deduct any amounts reimbursed to you from the total of the eligible expenses.

-Taxpayers with an adjusted taxable income below these thresholds will continue to be able to claim a reimbursement of 20% for net medical expenses over $2,120 (CPI indexed for 2012-13) when they lodge their tax return.
+Taxpayers with an adjusted taxable income below these thresholds will continue to be able to claim a reimbursement of 20% for net medical expenses over $2,162 (indexed annually) when they lodge their tax return.

 The medical expenses must be for: